Renset/macai/README.md

 Currently, macai is on very early development stage, the code has bad structure and not documented.
 Also, this is my very first Swift project.

 ## Contributions
 Contributions are welcomed.
-Check [macai project page](https://github.com/users/Renset/projects/1) to see planned features/bug fixes.
+Take a look at [macai project page](https://github.com/users/Renset/projects/1) and [Issues page](https://github.com/Renset/macai/issues) to see planned features/bug fixes, or create a new one.

 ## Screenshots